 How will I know if stories I care about are being delivered, or have been rejected?

 Tracker emails the requester (usually the PM) when the story is delivered.
 Tracker also emails the owner (typically a developer) when a story is rejected.
-These notification options are set on your Profile page.
+These notification options are set on your Notifications Settings page.

 Can I comment on a story via email?